Swatch Internet Time

+Instead of hours and minutes, in Swatch Time the mean solar day is divided into 1,000 equal parts called .beats, meaning each .beat lasts 86.4 seconds in standard time, and an hour lasts for approximately 42 .beats.
+The time of day always references the amount of time that has passed since midnight (standard time) in Biel, Switzerland, where Swatch's headquarters is located.
+For example, @248 BEATS indicates a time 248 .beats after midnight, or 248/1000 of a day (just over 5 hours and 57 minutes; or 5:57 AM UTC+1).

-There are no time zones in Swatch Internet Time; instead, it is globally based on what is conventionally known as Central European Time, West Africa Time, and UTC+1, which is the time zone in which Swatch's headquarters in Biel, Switzerland, is located; Swatch calls this "Biel Mean Time" (BMT), despite the fact that it is not actually mean solar time as measured in Biel.
-Unlike civil time in Switzerland and many other countries, Swatch Internet Time does not observe daylight saving time.
+There are no time zones in Swatch Internet Time; it is a globally unified timekeeping system based on what Swatch calls "Biel Mean Time" (BMT), the time zone conventionally known as Central European Time or West Africa Time.
+It is based on the time zone and not the actual mean solar time measured in Biel.
+Unlike civil time in Switzerland and many other countries, Swatch Internet Time has never observed daylight saving time (DST), even prior to more recent decisions to abandon DST in certain locales.

 History

-Swatch Internet Time was announced on 23 October 1998, in a ceremony at the Junior Summit '98, attended by Nicolas G. Hayek, President and CEO of the Swatch Group, G.N.
-Hayek, President of Swatch Ltd., and Nicholas Negroponte, founder and then-director of the MIT Media Lab.
-During the Summit, Swatch Internet Time became the official time system for Nation.1, an online country (supposedly) created and run by children.
+Swatch Internet Time was announced on 23 October 1998, in a ceremony at the Junior Summit '98, attended by Nicolas G. Hayek, president and CEO of the Swatch Group, G.N.
+Hayek, president of Swatch Ltd., and Nicholas Negroponte, founder and then director of the MIT Media Lab.
+During the summit, Swatch Internet Time became the official time system for Nation.1, an online country (supposedly) created and run by children.